mdp-toolkit/mdp-docs/tutorial_src/tutorial.rst

 by defining the internals of the nodes to be single precision.

-The base of readily available algorithms includes Principal Component Analysis (PCA and NIPALS), three flavors of Independent Component Analysis (CuBICA, FastICA, and JADE), Slow Feature Analysis, Independent Slow Feature Analysis, Gaussian Classifiers, Growing Neural Gas, Fisher Discriminant Analysis, Factor Analysis, Restricted Boltzmann Machine, and many more.
+The base of readily available algorithms includes Principal Component Analysis (PCA and NIPALS), four flavors of Independent Component Analysis (CuBICA, FastICA, TDSEP, and JADE), Slow Feature Analysis, Independent Slow Feature Analysis, Gaussian Classifiers, Growing Neural Gas, Fisher Discriminant Analysis, Factor Analysis, Restricted Boltzmann Machine, and many more.
 The full list of implemented nodes